 In a combat situation, you need the mind’s higher-level thinking and computing functions online to move with proper timing.
 It’s why the secret to martial arts is learning to override our primitive instincts.
 We are more apt to error when acting out of powerful emotions like anger or fear.

 So, in a combat situation, you want the “thinking” center of the mind to be in control.
 The parasympathetic nervous system controls high-level thinking processes.
 It may seem counterintuitive.
 However, the parasympathetic nervous system enables proper alignment and timing.

 We must engage our higher thinking centers to assess the ever-changing combat situation.
 It requires a Nano-second assessment and adjustments.
 So, a warrior trains to activate the parasympathetic system.
 They learn how to counterbalance automatic actions of the sympathetic nervous system.
-We can move on time; we need to engage the parasympathetic nervous system.
+We can move on time and must engage the parasympathetic nervous system.

 Silat Vetting and Training Methods